The Sonderbund War that brought Peace

 19 December 2022

-Switzerland has a reputation for slow political decision-making.
-However, the country did lead the way in introducing democracy and Europe’s first trilingual confederal democratic (for men) republic in 1848.
+Switzerland has a reputation for slow decision-making in politics.
+However, the country introduced Europe’s first democracy (for men and with many exemptions) and first trilingual confederal republic in 1848.

-The cantons are the experimental gardens of new political concepts; ultimately, the citizens always have the last say because all citizens are politicians.
+The cantons are the experimental gardens of new political concepts; ultimately, the citizens always have the last say, as all citizens are, in a sense, politicians.
 So it was also in the cantons and their municipalities that the political discussions and polarisation preceding the Sonderbund War of 1847 began.
 The long-smouldering discord in the new Swiss Confederation of 1815 erupted in 1847.

 The political situation after 1831.
 Map: Marco Zanoli/Wikipedia